 What is 0x80070003 error?

-Error 0x80070003 is usually a sign that there is a problem with Windows Update on a Windows 11/10 computer.
-This error tends to pop up whenever Windows Update is unable to install a pending update.
+Error 0x80070003 typically indicates a problem with Windows Update on a Windows 11 or Windows 10 computer.
+This error typically appears when Windows Update is unable to install a pending update.

 How do I fix error 0x8007003?